-- 4.7 Where a conflict arises between Board members, opportunities for resolution should be sought by the members, or may be presented by the Integrity Commissioner, by the parties to the conflict in order to resolve the matter. - 4.114.8 A Board member who has reasonable grounds to believe that another Board member has breached the Board's Code of Conduct may bring the alleged breach to the attention of the Board through the Chair of the Boardfile a complaint with the Integrity Commissioner for review. - 4.9 Complaints filed with the Integrity Commissioner must be made in writing and include: A
+- 4.7 A Board member who has a concern that another Board member may have engaged in conduct which represents a breach of this Code of Conduct should first consider whether there is an opportunity for resolution of the concern through direct discussion with the Board member.
+The assistance and advice of the Integrity Commissioner may be requested by either Board member.
+Where a conflict arises between Board members, opportunities for resolution should be sought, or may be presented, by the parties to the conflict in order to resolve the matter. - 4.114.8 A Board member who has reasonable grounds to believe that another Board member has breached the Board's Code of Conduct may bring the alleged breach to the attention of the Board through the Chair of the Boardfile a complaint with the Integrity Commissioner for review. - 4.9 Complaints filed with the Integrity Commissioner must be made in writing and include: A